abhayagnihotri5301/Project-Indian-General-Election-Analysis-Using-Sql/README.md

    - Breakdown of EVM and Postal votes

 6. **Learning Outcomes**
-   -Hands-on practice with SQL joins, aggregations, and window functions -Working with real-world structured datasets -Understanding party alliances, vote distributions, and candidate performance
+   - Hands-on practice with SQL joins, aggregations, and window functions
+   - Working with real-world structured datasets
+   - Understanding party alliances, vote distributions, and candidate performance

 ---